richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_PowerApp+Security.md

 -----

 ## Exercise 3: Create Flow
-In this exercise, we will create a Power Automate Flow that calls the Cognitive Search API.
+In this exercise, we will create a Power Automate Flow that calls the Cognitive Search API.<br>
+Requests to the Cognitive Search API are secured with either a Query Key or Service Principal; both options are detailed below.

+### Option 1: Query Key

 <img src="https://user-images.githubusercontent.com/44923999/231559914-ca3c7db4-68d8-4464-8be0-8bede8546dfc.png" width="800" title="Snipped: April 12, 2023" />